-Corcoran, S.P.
-(2010).
 Can Teachers Be Evaluated by Their Students' Test Scores?
-The Use of Value-Added Measures of Teacher Effectiveness in Policy and Practice.
-Providence: Annenberg Institute for School Reform (annenberginstitute.org/sites/default/files/product/211/files/valueAddedReport.pdf).
+The Use of Value Added Measures of Teacher Effectiveness in Policy and Practice Sean P. Corcoran Annenberg Institute for School Reform Education Policy for Action Series

-Lipman, P. (2011).
-The New Political Economy of Urban Education: Neoliberalism, Race and The Right to the City.
-New York, NY: Routledge.
+Lipman, P. 2011.
+The new political economy: Neoliberalism, race and the right to the city.
+Routledge.